OmarAlfaSoftware/Galaxus/src/GalaxusIntegration.README.md

 - **Microsoft.EntityFrameworkCore.Tools**: Provides EF Core CLI tooling for migrations and scaffolding.
 - **Serilog.AspNetCore**: Adds Serilog logging to ASP.NET Core for structured logging.
 - **Serilog.Sinks.PostgreSQL**: Allows logging directly to PostgreSQL for audit trails.
 - **Swashbuckle.AspNetCore.Swagger/SwaggerGen/SwaggerUI**: Generates and serves Swagger UI and OpenAPI docs for the API.
+All controllers and endpoints are now visible and testable in Swagger UI.

 ### GalaxusIntegration.Application
 - **AutoMapper**: Simplifies mapping between domain models and DTOs.